ADGEfficiency/dsr-rl/PITCHME.md

 $$ R(r|s,a,s') $$

-Sampling an action from a stochastic policy conditioned on being in state s
+Sampling an action from a stochastic policy conditioned on being in state $s$

 $$ a \sim \pi (s|a) $$